Interactive Gambling Amendment Bill 2016 – A New Landscape For Online Gambling In Australia

 Is There Any Hope For Australian iGaming?

 Yes.
 Under the new ban, Aussie players will be unable to legally participate in online casino or poker gambling via offshore brands.
-Offshore sports betting, bingo gaming and lottery ticket purchases are unaffected by the bill.
+The bill excludes offshore sports betting, bingo gaming, and lottery ticket purchases.

 Are There Still Land-Based Casino And Poker Options For Punters?